 LOCAL IMPACT: Local governments are responsible for the cost of incarcerating individuals charged with Class A or B misdemeanors and felony defendants until disposition of the case.
 The estimated impact will be based on the \$35.43 cost to incarcerate for the Department of Corrections, including \$31.34 per diem and medical that DOC pays jails to house felony offenders.
 This cost to incarcerate may not be the actual housing cost for the jail.
-Kentucky jails report their actual cost to incarcerate is closer to an average of \$45 per day.

-Projected Impact: ☐ NONE ☐ MINIMAL to MODERATE (< \$1 million) ☐ SIGNIFICANT (> \$1 million) As a Class D offender, offenders subject to this offense would serve their sentence in a county jail at a cost to the state of \$35.43 per day, with \$31.34 daily reimbursement to the local detention center.
-An additional offense provides additional revenue for jails through state inmate per diem.
-Overall, however, the impact to local incarceration for the proposed offense, both pre- and post-adjudication, would be expected to be very minimal.
-PROJECTED IMPACT FROM AMENDMENTS: NONE ☐ MINIMAL to MODERATE (< \$1 million) ☐ SIGNIFICANT (> \$1 million) All projections are based on the daily rate x 365 days x number of years.
+Projected Impact: ☐ NONE ☐ MINIMAL to MODERATE (< \$1 million) ☐ SIGNIFICANT (> \$1 million) Overall, the impact to local incarceration for the proposed offense, both pre- and post-adjudication, would be expected to be very minimal.
+As a Class D offender, offenders subject to this offense would serve their sentence in a county jail at a cost to the state of \$35.43 per day, with \$31.34 daily reimbursement to the local detention center.
+PROJECTED IMPACT FROM AMENDMENTS: □ NONE □ MINIMAL to MODERATE (<\$1 million) □ SIGNIFICANT (>\$1 million) All projections are based on the daily rate x 365 days x number of years.
 The cost to incarcerate as calculated by the Department is shown here as rounded to the hundredths.
 Offenders may have multiple offenses or be incarcerated on other charges unless otherwise noted.
 Unless otherwise noted, numbers will include inchoate offenses at the underlying offense level.
-The following offices contributed to this Corrections Impact Statement: ☑ Dept. of Corrections ☐ Dept. of Kentucky State Police ☐ Administrative Office of the Courts ☐ Parole Board ☐ Other NOTE: Consideration should be given to the cumulative impact of all bills that increase the felon population, lengthens the term or incarceration or impose new obligations on state or local governments.
-APPROVED BY: 1/18/2022 Chief of Staff, Kentucky Department of Corrections Date
+The following offices contributed to this Corrections Impact Statement: ☑ Dept. of Corrections ☐ Dept. of Kentucky State Police ☑ Administrative Office of the Courts ☐ Parole Board ☐ Other NOTE: Consideration should be given to the cumulative impact of all bills that increase the felon population, lengthens the term or incarceration or impose new obligations of state or local governments.
+APPROVED BY: Chlor of Staff, Kontrucky Department of Corrections Date Date Chief of Staff, Kentucky Department of Corrections Date